CLTsolutions/rails_for_beginners/docs/models.md

     - adds password and password confirmation to our user
     - virtual attributes not saved to db
         - but when password is submitted, runs through bcrypt and password is hashed
+- validates
+    - `:email`, presence: true checks if email is in db
+        - makes sure you have an email address for users
+        - can also be done in migration
+            -`:email, null: false`
+            - the db enforces (not just Ruby code)
+    - gives a cleaner error message in the console when added in model